e3nn/e3nn/docs/guide/irreps.rst

     from e3nn.o3 import Irreps

-An instance of `Irreps` describe how some data behave under rotation.
+An instance of `e3nn.o3.Irreps` describe how some data behave under rotation.
 The mathematical describtion of irreps can be found in the API :ref:`Irreducible representations`.

 .. jupyter-execute::